-When the hedge of an instrument is determined to be an ineffective, the hedging relationship is discontinued and the following amounts are booked to Income Statement (under the item “Financial expenses (income), net”):
+When an instrument is determined to be an ineffective hedge, the hedging relationship is discontinued and the following amounts are booked to Income Statement (under the item “Financial expenses (income), net”):

-- the change in fair value since the date the hedge last proved effective is immediately recognised in the Income Statement;
+- the change in fair value of the derivative since the date the hedge last proved effective is immediately recognised in the Income Statement;

 - the reserve previously booked to Other Comprehensive Income is recognised in the Income Statement over the same period of time as the differentials relating to the underlying item hedged previously (if the hedged item is still booked to the Consolidated Statement of Financial Position of the Group).